Larry Dolan: Cleveland Guardians owner

-Personal life
+Personal life and death

-Dolan has six children; among them are Matt who is a State Senator, and Paul who worked for his law firm and was since named as president, and later Chairman, CEO, and controlling owner of the baseball team.
-Dolan has said his children will eventually assume ownership of the team in his stead.
+Dolan married Eva Haas Dolan in 1957 and they went on to have six children; among them are Matt who was an Ohio state senator and is now an economic development leader in Northeast Ohio, and Paul J. who worked for his law firm and was since named as president, and later chairman, CEO, and controlling owner of the baseball team.

-Dolan's nephew James L. Dolan owns the New York Knicks of the NBA and the New York Rangers of the NHL.
+Dolan had three brothers, including businessman Charles Dolan.
+His nephew James L. Dolan owns the New York Knicks of the NBA and the New York Rangers of the NHL.

-Dolan has three brothers: Charles; Bill (retired in Fort Myers, Florida, at the time of his death in 2013) and David (died in a glider plane crash in 1980).
+Dolan died in Cleveland on February 23, 2025, at the age of 94.